message/iata/NZ.md

 10. Passengers arriving from Australia, Cook Isl. or Niue must complete a health declaration before check-in.
 The declaration can be obtained at <a href="https://naumaira.covid19.govt.nz/">https://naumaira.covid19.govt.nz/</a> or <a href="https://border.covid19.govt.nz">https://border.covid19.govt.nz</a>
 11. Passengers could be subject to medical screening and quarantine for 14 days.
 12. Airline crew not residing in Australia or New Zealand must have:
 - a negative COVID-19 test result.
-Tests accepted are: antigen, LAMP, PCR and RT-PCR tests.
+Tests accepted are: antigen, LAMP, NAAT, PCR, RT-PCR and TMA tests.
 The test must have been taken at most 7 days before arrival; or
 - a medical certificate issued at most 7 days before arrival.
 The certificate must confirm that they have no COVID-19 symptoms and they cannot take a COVID-19 test due to particular needs; or
 - a medical certificate specifying that they do not have COVID-19 symptoms and are not contagious, if they were tested positive at most 7 days before arrival.